Headaches and Hair Loss: Causes, Symptoms, and Solutions

 Consult a specialist if you experience:

-Brief episodes tied to stress may resolve, but repeated symptoms should be evaluated.
-Your doctor may examine the scalp to check for irritation or sensitivity.
+Brief episodes tied to acute stress often resolve on their own, but repeated or escalating symptoms should be evaluated.
+Your doctor may examine the scalp closely, check for nerve sensitivity, and order targeted laboratory tests.

-When both loss and headache appear repeatedly or interfere with your quality of life, early assessment may prevent long-term damage.
+When both symptoms appear repeatedly or interfere with quality of life, early assessment can prevent long-term follicle damage and reveal underlying medical conditions that need treatment.

 What Dr. Kopelman Looks For During Evaluation